Crowsnest: In Control

 Vitamins & Supplements Trend Horizon | Two

-The personalisation sector is on track to explode and is being fuelled by consumers’ rising expectation of ‘made for me’ products, and the fast-developing science and technology behind pinpointing and formulating for specialised needs.
+The personalisation sector is on track to explode and is being fuelled by consumers’ rising expectation of ‘made for me’ products, and the fast-developing science and technology behind pinpointing and formulating for specialised needs in Vitamins & Supplements.
 3D Printing has also made a great impact on customised solutions not only that but DTC cuts out the retailer and benefits both the brand and consumer from an efficiency perspective.

 Most companies elevate personalised supplements to Instagrammable status by labelling packaging with recipients’ names.